 Two weeks ago, Canadian Jordan Carbery was scalped by a grizzly bear in his own backyard, but it could be worse.

-He managed to drive himself to hospital after an angry mother bear ripped off part of his scalp and chewed on his stomach.
+He managed to drive himself to hospital after an angry mother bear ripped off part of his scalp and bit his abdomen.

 The park ranger, from Bella Coola, British Columbia, says he is the "luckiest son of a gun" to have survived to tell the gripping tale.